CraftAcademy/workshop/walkthroughs/step7.md

   end
 ```

 So `@courses` is an array containing information about all the courses in our database (hence `Course.all`).
-In our `courses/index.erb` we need to tell the application to show those coiurses unless the `@courses` array is empty.
+In our `courses/index.erb` we need to tell the application to show those courses unless the `@courses` array is empty.
-If it is empty, we want to display a message telling the user: "You have not created any courses" (we had that in our first scenario, right?).
+If it is empty, we want to display a message telling the user: `You have not created any courses` (we had that in our first scenario, right?).

 So, in order to do that we are gonna use some ruby in the `course/index.erb` view to condition what is being shown to the user: